zrefai/swap-ease/services/sale-ingestor/README.md

 For `sale.deleted` operation, we perform these specific actions:

-- Update the `collectionClustersMetadata` document for the associated `contractAddress` where applicable:
+- Update the `clustersAggregate` document for the associated `contractAddress` where applicable:
-  - Update `lastUpdated` field with new date
+  - Update `updatedAt` field with new date
-  - Update `lowestSale` field if current value is the lowest value.
-Need to find next lowest value
-  - Update `highestSale` field if the current value is the highest value.
-Need to find the next highest value
   - Decrement `totalSales` field by 1
   - Decrement `totalVolume` field by ETH value in sale
   - Update `totalSalesByMarketplace` object by decrementing the counter, for the domain the sale occurred in, by 1
 - Update the `cluster` document for the associated `contractAddress` where applicable:
-  - Update `lastUpdated` field with new date
+  - Update `updatedAt` field with new date
-  - Update `lowestSale` field if current value is the lowest value.
-Need to find next lowest value
-  - Update `highestSale` field if the current value is the highest value.
-Need to find the next highest value
   - Decrement `totalSales` field by 1
   - Decrement `totalVolume` field by ETH value in sale
   - Update `totalSalesByMarketplace` object by decrementing the counter, for the domain the sale occurred in, by 1